insightsengineering/teal.modules.clinical/tests/testthat/_snaps/tm_t_summary.md

       }

-# template_summary generates correct expressions for multiple grouping variables and all patientts
+# template_summary generates correct expressions for multiple grouping variables and all patients

     Code
       res